Remote Administration System

 - monitoring cloud service status, usage, and performance

-- managing corporate users, security credentials, authorization, and access control
+- managing user accounts, security credentials, authorization, and access control

 - tracking internal and external access to leased services